Innovative sugar-free beverages: appealing to consumers with taste, packaging and marketing

 With the decline of sugar consumption, and the call to further decrease the amount consumed among adolescents, young adults and cultural groups, comes the opportunity for manufacturers to create beverages that satisfy these requirements and can appeal across age and cultural groups.
 The demand for a drink that tastes good, looks good, and is good for you can be met with healthy but tasteful beverage options with strategic marketing and packaging.

-Fortitech Premixes can help manufacturers to understand which combinations offer a great taste, as well as the desired flavors, colors, solubility, bioavailability, pH levels, safety, shelf-life, interactions, textures, and mouth-feel.
-Consumer acceptance for sugar-substitute beverages relies on this and partnering with premix experts can help to overcome challenges in the formulation arena.
+DSM Customized Premix Solutions can help manufacturers to understand which combinations offer a great taste, as well as the desired flavors, colors, solubility, bioavailability, pH levels, safety, shelf-life, interactions, textures, and mouth-feel.
+Consumer acceptance for sugar-substitute beverages relies on this and partnering with DSM premix experts can help to overcome challenges in the formulation arena.

 Sign up for our newsletter